About the information we collect from you and why we do so.

 We need your name and a correspondence email to enable an individual account to be created, the email address will be used to send you any information generated by the system, e.g. job alerts if you choose to create some.

-We need to know if you are surplus or a priority mover to enable specific parts of the system design to aid surplus and priority staff, for example, parts of the profile and automatic job alerts (if your profile is completed).
-This information is also used to enable department to track surplus numbers, locations, etc. and aid with redeployment activities.
-Job alerts for surplus candidates will be shared with their line manager.
+We need to know if you are a priority mover to enable specific parts of the system design to aid priority staff, for example, parts of the profile and automatic job alerts (if your profile is completed).
+This information is also used to enable department to track numbers, locations, etc. and aid with redeployment activities.

 The profile functionality is available to all employees of accredited organisations; this functionality is not for external users.

 The profile will populate certain parts of any future applications.
-This functionality is most important to surplus and priority mover staff.
+This functionality is most important to priority mover staff.
 Below we explain what we will use this data for.

-To have the ability to use this information to track surplus numbers by date across the civil service or by department, this statistical information will help to inform business decisions.
+We use this information to track priority mover numbers by date across the civil service or by department.
+This statistical information will help to inform business decisions.

 Your name and contact details can be stored in your profile and they will be automatically pulled into your application if you apply for a post.
 We may also use your contact details to contact you if we have any queries with your account.

-To build up an applicant database, allowing nominated individuals to search for suitable applicants (particularly surplus staff) ahead of running a recruitment campaign and offer redeployment opportunities where appropriate.
+To build up an applicant database, allowing nominated individuals to search for suitable applicants ahead of running a recruitment campaign and offer redeployment opportunities where appropriate.
 This could provide matches between individuals and vacancies both within the individual's current department and potentially across the whole civil service.

 Information held in a profile will potentially be shared with the line manager of a vacancy, if the information provided by an individual matches the job requirements.
 This will allow the manager to make an informed decision on the suitability of the individual for their vacancy.